livepeer/docs/docs/developers/getting-started/index.md

 This includes:

-- A Livepeer broadcaster node, and
+- A Livepeer broadcaster DMS node, and
 - The full-featured [MistServer toolkit](https://livepeer.com/docs/guides/media-server/introduction).

   You can use the toolkit to stream on the Livepeer network, or your own on-chain or off-chain transcoding capacity.